Admirável Chip Novo: Title and cover

 For the album's title and concept, Pitty drew inspiration from the book Brave New World by Aldous Huxley (pictured).

 To name the album, Pitty drew inspiration from Brave New World, a science fiction novel by British author Aldous Huxley, originally published in 1932.
+The book's title in Portuguese is Admirável Mundo Novo.
 The singer wanted the title to reflect the book's concept, which depicts a 25th-century society devoid of critical awareness of reality.
 Academic Carolina Quarteu Rivera of the Federal University of Paraíba noted that the album's title, its title track, and its overarching themes unify the work, addressing "the manipulation and alienation of modern humans, programmed by an operating system as if we were robots.
-In this sense, the musical work invites reflection on how our supposed freedoms—liberty, autonomy of will, free expression—actually render us mere 'puppets' within a capitalist-controlled system".
+In this sense, the musical work invites reflection on how our supposed freedoms- liberty, autonomy of will, free expression—actually render us mere 'puppets' within a capitalist-controlled system".
 In an interview with MTV Brasil, Pitty elaborated on this influence: "It's a book I adore.
 I've always loved reading, and while composing the album, this work was very present in my daily life.
-I had just reread it and watched Fight Club (1999)—a film that deeply impacted me with its themes of human robotization, standardization, and societal rules—which influenced my songwriting".
+I had just reread it and watched Fight Club (1999)- a film that deeply impacted me with its themes of human robotization, standardization, and societal rules-which influenced my songwriting".

 Under the art direction of João Augusto, the album's photos were taken by fashion photographer Christian Gaul.
 The cover features a close-up of Pitty's face on the left side, her expression frozen in a state of alertness and mechanized dread.
 The artist's name appears in central-placed, purple-tinged blue lettering, nearly underlined by the album's title, which is rendered in a scrambled, graffiti-like style with black ink resembling blood or machine oil.
 This visual metaphor aligns with Pitty's hypnotic gaze, framed by thick nylon strands resembling barbed wire.
 Danyllo Ferreira Leite Basso, in his article for São Paulo State University, observed that these wires symbolize "the microscopic chains of power that constrain us, creating an illusion of freedom within digital imprisonment".
 Basso also noted that the metallic blue and gray hues "reference the mechanization of individuals, evoking the coldness of dehumanized, distant, and collapsing relationships—both between people and with the world".